 3 people favorited this theater

-Built for Oscar Deutsch as one of his original Odeon Theatres Ltd. chain of cinemas.
-The Odeon opened on 16th July 1938 with Deanna Durbin in "Mad About Music".
+Built on the site of the original Frys Choclate factory.
+This Odeon was one of the original Oscar Deutsch chain of Odeon Theatres Ltd. The Odeon opened on 16th July 1938 with Deanna Durbin in "Mad About Music".
 The cinema had a large rotunda corner entrance located on Union Street and Broadmead.
 The facade is covered with cream faiance tiles.
 Inside the auditorium, the original seating capacity was provided for 1,945; 1,051 in the stalls and 894 in the circle.
 The decorative scheme was stepped bands of plaster in the ceiling which contained concealed lighting troughs.

 The Odeon was closed for two weeks in December 1940, due to bomb damage.
 It was modernised in 1967, receiving the infamous Rank Organisation ‘Zing’ treatment which removed most of the decorative features.
 Converted into a triple screen cinema from 27th May 1974 with 844 seats in the former balcony screen and two mini-screens in the former rear stalls seating 108 and 103.